How to avoid Crowds at the 5 Most Beautiful Lakes in Banff National Park

 Some blogs advise visiting Moraine Lake either early or late on a summer day.
 We, however, don’t suggest to go early.
 Arriving prior to 8 AM does not guarantee a parking spot as many travelers visit as early as 6 AM!
 Neither is it a great time to visit as the sun will be behind the mountains, making for a “less impressive” colour of the lake.

 During the summer, the sun in the Canadian Rockies sets as late as 9 or 10 PM.
 We arrived around 8 PM and the parking lot wasn’t at full capacity at all.
-We made our w!
-The vivid blue color of Peyto Lake is something different than any other lake you've ever seen before.
-Its unique electric blue color is what makes Peyto Lake likely one of the 5 most beautiful lakes in Banff National Park. found our own “private” spot on one of the many rocks, allowing us to take incredible pictures.
-After taking some pictures, we enjoyed a picnic while taking in what is probably the most beautiful lake we’d ever seen.
+We made our way to the rockpile and found our own “private” spot on one of the many rocks, allowing us to take incredible pictures.
+After taking some pictures, we enjoyed a picnic while taking in what is probably the most beautiful lake we’ve ever seen.

 Located along the scenic Icefields Parkway about 40 km (25 mi) north of the town of Lake Louise, Peyto Lake is one of the must-see destinations in the Canadian Rockies!
 The vivid blue color of Peyto Lake is something different than any other lake you've ever seen before.
 Its unique electric blue color is what makes Peyto Lake one of the 5 most beautiful lakes in Banff National Park.